 Whichever canyon you choose, expect large crowds of people, especially midday.
 The general tour groups get ushered through the canyon rather quickly, making it feel like a rushed experience.

 UPDATE: The popularity of these canyons has skyrocketed in the past year.
 To avoid disappointment, make your reservations far in advance (at a bare minimum, two months in advance, but up to six months in advance during the summer season).
-People have been writing in that May time slots were selling out in early February!
+People have been writing in that May time slots are selling out in early February!